GoogleChrome/developer.chrome.com/site/en/docs/devtools/overview/index.md

 [Stack Overflow][47]

-To file bugs or feature requests on the DevTools docs, open a GitHub issue repository.
+To file bugs or feature requests on the DevTools docs, open a GitHub issue. repository.

 [Docs Issues][48]